One Piece: World Seeker

-One Piece: World Seeker is an action-adventure video game based on the manga and anime series One Piece.
+One Piece: World Seeker is an action-adventure video game based on the manga series One Piece and its anime adaptation.
 Developed by Ganbarion and published by Bandai Namco Entertainment, the game is the first video game in the franchise to feature an open world environment.
-The game was released on March 15, 2019 for PlayStation 4, Windows, and Xbox One.
+The game was released on March 15, 2019, for PlayStation 4, Windows, and Xbox One.
 Characters that appear in the game include the entire Straw Hat crew, Akainu, Kizaru, Kuma, Tashigi, Smoker, Sabo, Buggy, Rob Lucci, and Ichiji, Niji, and Yonji from Germa 66.

 The game features the talents of One Piece anime producer Hiroki Koyama from Toei Animation, One Piece media supervisor Suguru Sugita from Shueisha, One Piece game supervisor Yuji Suzuki from Shueisha, and One Piece game producer Kōji Nakajima from Bandai Namco Entertainment.

 Gameplay

 One Piece: World Seeker is an action-adventure game which puts players in the role of Monkey D. Luffy from a third-person perspective.
 One Piece World Seeker is set in the “Prison Island,” which is located in the New World.
 The player will experience and wage battles in an open world environment which can be freely explored.

 The game's combat features stealth elements and Luffy can use the Observation Haki to see enemies from behind walls.
 Techniques from the anime like Gum Gum Rocket which allows Luffy to easily traverse the world and Gum Gum Bazooka are also featured in the game.

 The game also features three DLC packs featuring Roronoa Zoro, Sabo, and Trafalgar Law as playable characters.